COAGADEX Replaces Exactly What’s Missing—Factor X

 Why Choose COAGADEX?

-Doctors and patients may choose COAGADEX for many reasons—
+COAGADEX is proven effective, but doctors and patients may choose COAGADEX for other reasons also:

 High Purity